Jean Shaw.com

 He is now back at the same school and is flourishing.
 He actively joins in the activities and lessons but without her one-to-one intervention during those five years, who knows?

 Whatever you decide to do though remember it has to be right for the whole family.
 If you attempt home schooling with the wrong attitude then your chances of success are slim.
-It's not easy and must be something you
+It's not easy and must be something you want to do rather than have to do.

 Some of the things you may need to consider about home-schooling would be:-